 A: The annual agreement that a baker or retailer must sign before being able to participate in the scheme includes adherence to usage rules to ensure it is absolutely clear to which loaves The Loaf Mark applies.
 If this is all loaves in the bakery/shop, there will be clear indication of this.
 We still encourage all shoppers to ask questions if there is any doubt, and bakers and retailers to train their staff to be able to answer them fully.

-Q: Is this a certification scheme?
+Q: Is this a certification, accreditation or assurance scheme?

 Q: Do I have to sign up for The Loaf Mark scheme to put my Real Bread on your map?

-A: Though we'd love all Real Bread bakers to both join the Campaign and sign up for The Loaf Mark scheme, neither is required in order to add the Real Bread you bake to our Real Bread Finder.
+A: Though we'd love all Real Bread bakers to both join the Campaign and sign up for The Loaf Mark scheme, neither is required in order to add the Real Bread you bake to our Real Bread Map.